Adriaan Roland Holst: Biography

 Adriaan Roland Holst grew up in the Gooi region.
 He went to the high school 'Hilversum HBS' (the school is now named after him and called the A. Roland Holst College) and studied Celtic Arts in Oxford from 1908 to 1911.
 Already at the age of twenty, he managed to publish poems in the literary magazine "De XXste Eeuw".
-In 1911 his debut appeared in book form, the bundle "Verzen".
+In 1911, his debut appeared in book form, the bundle "Verzen".
 In his next bundles "The confession of silence" ("De belijdenis van de stilte") and "Beyond the roads" ("Voorbij de wegen") his own voice has already reached maturity.
 The verses reveal a romantic desire, from mythology and lofty solitude.
 "Deirdre and the sons of Usnach" ("Deirdre en de zonen van Usnach", 1920), which appeared in the bibliophile series Palladium, is a poetic story in a Celtic world.
 It is still widely read.

-In 1918, Roland Holst went to live in Bergen, where his house is now is inhabited by various writers and poets in rotation.
+In 1918, Roland Holst went to live in Bergen, where his house is now inhabited by various writers and poets in rotation.
 He had many literary friends, such as Menno ter Braak, J. C. Bloem, E. du Perron, J. Slauerhoff, M. Vasalis and Victor E. van Vriesland.